SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Abstract

 \section{Abstract}

 Process or step-wise supervision has played a crucial role in advancing complex multi-step reasoning capabilities of Large Language Models (LLMs).
 However, efficient, high-quality automated process annotation remains a significant challenge.
-To address this, we introduce \textbf{S}ingle-\textbf{P}ass \textbf{A}nnotation with \textbf{R}eference-Guided \textbf{E}valuation (\textbf{\texttt{SPARE}}), a novel structured framework that enables single-pass, per-step annotation by aligning each solution step to one or multiple steps in a reference solution, accompanied by explicit reasoning for evaluation.
-We show that reference-guided step-level evaluation effectively facilitates process supervision on four datasets spanning three domains: mathematical reasoning, multi-hop compositional question answering, and spatial reasoning.
-We demonstrate that \texttt{SPARE}, when compared to baselines, improves reasoning performance when used for: (1) fine-tuning models in an offline RL setup for inference-time greedy-decoding, and (2) training reward models for ranking/aggregating multiple LLM-generated outputs.
-Additionally, \texttt{SPARE} achieves competitive performance on challenging mathematical datasets while offering 2.6 times greater efficiency, requiring only 38\% of the runtime, compared to tree search-based automatic annotation.
-The codebase, along with a trained \texttt{SPARE}-PRM model, is publicly released to facilitate further research and reproducibility\footnote{Code \scaleobj{0.0075}{ }: \href{https://github.com/UKPLab/arxiv2025-spare-prm}{https://github.com/UKPLab/arxiv2025-spare-prm} \\ Model \scaleobj{0.05}{ }: \href{https://huggingface.co/UKPLab/Llama-3-8b-spare-prm-math}{https://huggingface.co/UKPLab/Llama-3-8b-spare-prm-math}}.
+To address this, we introduce \textbf{S}ingle-\textbf{P}ass \textbf{A}nnotation with \textbf{R}eference-Guided \textbf{E}valuation (\textbf{\texttt{SPARE}}), a novel structured framework that enables efficient per-step annotation by jointly aligning solution steps to reference solutions and determine its accuracy with explicit reasoning in single generation.
+We demonstrate \texttt{SPARE}'s effectiveness across four diverse datasets spanning mathematical reasoning (GSM8K, MATH), multi-hop question answering (MuSiQue-Ans), and spatial reasoning (\texttt{SpaRP}), showing consistent improvements in two applications: (1) training Process Reward Models (PRMs) for ranking and aggregating multiple generations, and (2) fine-tuning models via offline reinforcement learning for greedy decoding.
+On \textsc{ProcessBench}, \texttt{SPARE} demonstrates data-efficient out-of-distribution generalization, using only $\sim$16\% of training samples compared to human-labeled and other synthetically trained baselines.
+Additionally, it achieves competitive performance with MCTS-based methods while offering 2.3$\times$ speedup in terms of total token count.
+Manual analysis reveals complementary precision-recall characteristics with MCTS approaches, suggesting potential for ensemble methods.
+These results establish \texttt{SPARE} as a practical and scalable solution for automatic process supervision in LLM reasoning.